 Within 30 days of your arrival home, you must have a home visit by your home study provider.
-Your home study provider will prepare post-adoption reports and submit them to Nightlight at 6 months, 12 months, 18 months, and 24 months from the date of placement and then annually from the date of placement until the child turns 18, with at least ten printed photos to include pictures of the whole family and pictures of the child alone.
+Your home study provider will prepare post-adoption reports and submit them to Nightlight at 1 month, 12 months and 24 months from the date of placement and then every 3 years from the date of placement until the child turns 18, with at least ten printed photos to include pictures of the whole family and pictures of the child alone.
 Reports must be notarized and apostilled.
 These reports include your child’s developmental progress and pictures.
-This is a very serious commitment; Nightlight is committed to showing the Burkina Faso Government and birth families that children adopted by US citizens are healthy and well cared for.
-Compliance with post adoption reports is also required by the Hague Convention.
+This is a very serious commitment; Nightlight is committed to showing the Burkina Faso government and birth families that children adopted by US citizens are healthy and well cared for.
+Compliance with post adoption reports is also required by The Hague Convention.
 Therefore, Nightlight charges a fee to monitor and process these post placement reports and also requires families to pay for the cost of the post placement report in advance.

 To learn more about adopting from Burkina Faso, you may contact us, call our office at (502) 423-5780, or email inquiries to Gracie at email@example.com.